This easy, super moist chocolate bundt cake has a deep, rich chocolate flavour and is covered in the ever decadent dulce de leche (caramel treat).

 Ovens: A conventional oven needs to be set at 20°C higher than a fan-forced or convection oven.
 Oven temperatures are not consistent, the best way to determine if your oven dial is correct is to use an oven thermometer.

 Bakeware: Metal bakeware is superior when it comes to baking biscuits, cookies, brownies, muffins and quick bread, scones, and cakes.
 These heat up and cool down faster than glassware.
 Glassware is heavier, heats up and cools down slower than metal and is more suited for bread puddings, pies, crisps, crumbles and cobblers.

 All my recipes are currently tested at sea level.

 This cake can be stored in an airtight container in the fridge for up to 5 days.

 If you made this recipe, please leave a star rating!
 It gives my readers and me helpful feedback.
 If you want more recipes you can subscribe to my newsletter, and follow me on Instagram, Pinterest, and Facebook!

 - 125 grams butter

-- 300 grams white granulated or caster sugar
+- 300 grams white granulated sugar (caster or granulated)

 - 2 eggs